The connection between Hilbert-space return probability and real-space autocorrelations in quantum spin chains

-Upon disorder averaging (denoted by an overline henceforth), we can express \eq{ \overline{\mathcal{G}(r,t)} = N_r \mathcal{F}(r,t,L)\,, } where $N_r$ is the number of Hilbert-space nodes at distance $r$ from any initial node, and $\mathcal{F}(r,t,L)$ is the average probability density on any one of them at time $t$.
-Note that for $L\gg 1 $, $N_r$ has a Gaussian profile, \eq{ N_r \approx \nh \frac{e^{-\frac{(r-L/2)^2}{L/2}}}{\sqrt{\pi L/2}}\,, } such that it is extremely sharply peaked at $r=L/2$.
+Since $\mathcal{G}(r,t)$ is the sum of the probability densities at time $t$ over all nodes at distance $r$ from the initial time, upon disorder averaging\footnote{\new{While the disorder averaging is natural for a disordered system, our theory works equally well for a clean ergodic system~\cite{supp} where the average over initial states, implicit in the definitions in Eq.~\ref{eq:Ct} and Eq.~\ref{eq:Rt} is sufficient.}}, (denoted by an overline henceforth) it can be expressed as \eq{ \overline{\mathcal{G}(r,t)} = N_r \mathcal{F}(r,t,L)\,, } where $N_r$ is the number of Hilbert-space nodes at distance $r$ from any initial node, and $\mathcal{F}(r,t,L)$ has the physical meaning of the average probability density on any one of them at time $t$.
+Note that for $L\gg 1 $, $N_r$ has a Gaussian profile, \eq{ N_r \approx \nh \frac{e^{-\frac{(r-L/2)^2}{L/2}}}{\sqrt{\pi L/2}}\,, } such that it is extremely sharply peaked at $r=L/2$ as the width scales only as $\sqrt{L}$.
 At the same time, for any $t>0$, $0<\overline{\Ct(t)}<1$ with the inequalities being strict implying that $\overline{\braket{r(t)}}\sim L$.
-These two aspects together strongly hint (albeit not conclusively) that $\mathcal{F}(r,t,L)$ has a large deviation form \eq{ \overline{\mathcal{G}(r,t)} = N_r e^{-LF(x,t)}= N_re^{-L[f(x,t)+g(t)]}\,, } where $x=r/L$ and we split the function $F(x,t)$ without loss of generality such that $f(0,t)=0$ and $F(0,t)=g(t)$.
-This is purely for convenience as it allows us to express the return probability, using Eq.~\ref{eq:Rt-Gt}, as \eq{ \overline{\Rt(t)} = e^{-L g(t)}\,. } The large-deviation form of $\overline{\mathcal{G}(r,t)}$ is indeed borne out conclusively by exact numerical results (see Fig.~\ref{fig:Grt-large-dev}) on a disordered spin-1/2 chains, which we discuss later.
+These two aspects together strongly hint (albeit not conclusively) that $\mathcal{F}(r,t,L)$ has a large deviation form \eq{ \overline{\mathcal{G}(r,t)} = N_r e^{-LF(x,t)}= N_re^{-L[f(x,t)+g(t)]}\,, } where $x=r/L$ and $F(x,t)$ can be physically interpreted as the rate function associated to the large-deviation form of $\mathcal{F}(r,t,L)$.
+We decompose the function $F(x,t)=f(x,t)+g(t)$ with $f(x=0,t)=0$ purely for convenience as it allows us to separate out the $r=0$ contribution into $g(t)$ and express the return probability, using Eq.~\ref{eq:Rt-Gt}, as \eq{ \overline{\Rt(t)} = e^{-L g(t)}\,. } The large-deviation form of $\overline{\mathcal{G}(r,t)}$ is indeed borne out conclusively by exact numerical results (see Fig.~\ref{fig:Grt-large-dev}) on a disordered spin-1/2 chains, which we discuss later.

 The key point here is that the large-deviation form of $\overline{\mathcal{G}(r,t)}$ implies that the moments, defined in Eq.~\ref{eq:r-moments}, are governed by the saddle points in the corresponding integrals.
 The saddle point, which we denote as $x_\ast(t)$, is given by the solution to the equation \eq{ \partial_xf(x,t)|_{x=x_\ast(t)} +4(x_\ast(t)-1/2)=0\,, } where the second term comes from the argument of the exponential in Eq.~\ref{eq:Nr-gaussian}.